 Picking winners: Performance dispersion and net interest margins

 Our base case is that net interest margins will expand into 2023 as interest rates continue to rise (Figure 4) in at least the first part of the year and potentially stay higher for longer.
-This assumes that banks will see the increase in their cost of funds lag the increase in lending rates, as in previous cycles.4
+This assumes that banks will see the increase in their cost of strategies lag the increase in lending rates, as in previous cycles.4

 Figure 4 | Market policy rate expectations